Carl00099/zimsecbooks/README.md

 ## 📂 Project Structure

 The repository follows a clean, easy-to-navigate structure:
 🤝 Contribution & ContactThis project is maintained by ELONSK TP.
-For support, questions, or to hire us for your own project:Email: elonsk.tp@gmail.comDirect WhatsApp Chat (for Services): Use the Heritage Based Projects Channel Link.
+For support, questions, or to hire us for your own project:Email:usokp99@gmail.comDirect WhatsApp Chat (for Services): Use the Heritage Based Projects Channel Link.